icheung487/Final_Project/README.md

 ## Communication Protocols

 The project team will communicate updates via Slack.
+We will meet weekly during class hours to discuss and update each other on the progress.
+We will be meeting during weekends as well so we can help each other troubleshoot any issues we may have.

 ## Machine Learning Model